 Lots of published research has linked sleep problems with alcohol, but some of the underlining factors are a mystery.

-Now, a 2018 study published in the Journal of Neurochemistry is suggesting just one binge drinking episode affects the gene that regulates sleep, resulting in sleep disturbances.
+One study published in the Journal of Neurochemistry suggests just one binge drinking episode affects the gene that regulates sleep, resulting in sleep disturbances.

 “Binge drinking” typically happens when someone consumes four to five drinks in under two hours, and most people who binge drink are not alcohol dependent, according to health authorities.